viralp353/Supervised_Machine_Learning_credits_Risk/README.md

 ##### Undersampling:

 For Analysis, I used undersample the data using the Cluster Centroids algorithm .I got count of the target classes like (low_risk: 260) & (high_risk: 260 ).Then I used the resampled data to train a logistic regression model.I got  0.52 balanced accuracy score.
-Based on confusion matrix,I got (TRUE POSITIVE:56),(FALSE NEGATIVE:31),(FALSE POSITIVE:10221),(TRUE NEGATIVE:6897).For imbalanced_classification_report, We see that on table.
+Based on confusion matrix,I got (TRUE POSITIVE:56),(FALSE NEGATIVE:31),(FALSE POSITIVE:10221),(TRUE NEGATIVE:6897).For imbalanced_classification_report, We  could see that on table.

 ![cluster](https://user-images.githubusercontent.com/65969608/94352900-779adc80-0030-11eb-9e3c-970018b3659a.png)